lspsifoundation/contradex-apcm-public/ARCHITECTURE_OVERVIEW.md

 ## Core Release Policy

-The core systems of Contradex APCM are currently maintained as protected stability zones.
+Core systems are currently maintained as protected stability zones.

-This decision exists to ensure architectural integrity during early evolution phases.
+This ensures architectural integrity during early evolution phases.

-However, the long-term vision of the ecosystem includes progressive openness.
+The long-term vision of the ecosystem includes progressive openness.

-After completion of required steps — including:
+After completion of required stages — including:

 - grant approvals,
 - governance agreements,
 - legal and structural validation,

-a properly selected and stable portion of the core will be released into open access.
+a selected and stable portion of the core will be released into open access.

 ### Important Clarifications

 - The release will be **partial and intentional**, not a full exposure of internal infrastructure.
 - Only components that reached architectural maturity will be published.
-- The goal is to balance openness with long-term system stability.
+- Openness is aligned with stability, not speed.

-This approach allows the ecosystem to evolve responsibly while preserving trust and transparency.
+This approach allows the ecosystem to evolve responsibly while preserving trust and long-term sustainability.